mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 5. Debt is measured in tonnes (emerged from nowhere), "puclic" instead of "central government", "amounted" rephrased as "reached".
 Abbreviation GDP is correct.

+4.1.
+ID 78: 	On 31 December 2004 , public debt amounted to 975 million latin or 13,3% of GDP
+5.1. "latin" is clearly wrong (but better than "tonnes").

+No improvement related to our changes.
+No new mistakes.
+BLEU increased.

 ### 10